Andzelmas/smp_groovebox/README.md

 ### Now run jack2 and then "make" and "make run" to build and run the software.

+### ui_conf.json file
+Inside users can change some aspects of the user interface.

+max_main_contexts - how many contexts are shown in the middle window.

+keyboard_shortcuts:

+cx_1 ... to cx_22 - shortcuts to select the 1 to 22 context in the middle window.

+cx_inc, cx_dec, cx_enter - increase, decrease the selected parameter context value or enter the selected context.

+cx_btn_0 ... to cx_btn_4 - shortcuts to enter the button contexts such as load, save, save new, etc. on the button row.

+cx_root_0 ... to cx_root_4 - shortcuts to enter the main contexts such as sampler, plugins, synth etc.

+cx_exit - exit the current context.
+When exiting the top context this will exit the program.

 ### User parameter configuration json files
 When first launched the program will create _param_conf.json files for various contexts (for example Synth_param_conf.json).
 Also when a plugin is added it will create the _param_conf.json file for that type of plugin.